SORTEE-Github-Hackathon/Research-Project-Name/README.md

-# Research-Project-Name
+# Research Project: Name

-This repository contains data and code for this dummy research project.
+Description: This repository contains data and code for this research project.

+All rights reserved.